 Most children may be able to normally and quickly develop and progress through language development.
 Some may struggle with uttering their first word.
 Speech delays may occur and there are many factors as to why this happens to some children.
-Sometimes speech development may be due to a lack of brain stimulation within daily routines during the formative years and may be closely linked to the child’s environment.
+Sometimes speech and language delays may be due to a lack of brain stimulation within daily routines during the formative years and may be closely linked to the child’s environment.
 Speech development affects communication, an integral part of a child’s life.
 Whether verbal or non-verbal, children use communication to function well within their environment and regular daily routines.

 Language Milestones Parents Need to be Aware of

 According to the book Talk, Play, and Read with Me Mommy by author Jo Ann Gramlich, although language development varies considerably between children due to individual differences even within the same family, children tend to follow a natural progression for speech and language development.
 It is important for parents to have an awareness of the basic developmental language milestones that their child will acquire along with an understanding of specific strategies that can be implemented during daily routines to help enhance their child’s language skills during the early years.
 This all begins with the understanding that children under the age of five experience the majority of their learning opportunities during regular daily routines and playtime.